OutSystems/docs-howtos/src/infrastructure/redis-in-memory-sessions/setup-enable-ssl.md

 <div class="info" markdown="1">

 Applies to OutSystems self-managed infrastructures.
-This feature is in Technical Preview.

 </div>

 <div class="info" markdown="1">

-SSL/TLS support is only available in Redis 6.x, and only if the Redis binaries were compiled with this feature enabled.
+SSL/TLS support is only available in Redis 6.x upward, and only if the Redis binaries were compiled with this feature enabled.
+Check the OutSystems system [requirements](requirements.md) page for the versions supported by OutSystems.

 </div>

 ## Prerequisites

-* You have a Redis 6.x installation **with SSL/TLS enabled**.
+* You have a supported Redis installation **with SSL/TLS enabled**.
 Check the [Redis documentation](https://redis.io/topics/encryption) for more information.

 ## Configure Platform Server to support SSL connections to Redis